 The Nano-Reef forum is obviously centered around looking after and keeping nano reef tanks.

+Evergreen topics such as what saltwater fish would fit in a nano tank and the reef-safe algae eaters that remain small are frequently discussed on the Nano-Reef forum.
 Note that you don’t need to pursue a reef tank to participate – everyone with a nano saltwater aquarium is welcome, even if it’s a bare-bottom one.

 Nevertheless, there’s a good amount of information to be found on this website.